Pennelli02/DLA_Labs/README.md

 ## Repo Structure
 The repository is organized into three subfolders, one for each lab:
 - Lab1
-    -**DLA-Lab1.ipynb**: A notebook containing the solutions to all the exercises.
+    - **DLA-Lab1.ipynb**: A notebook containing the solutions to all the exercises.
 - Lab2
-    -**DLA-Lab2.ipynb**: A notebook containing the solutions of first and second exercises -**GradioApp**: a folder containing the solutions of third exercise
+    - **DLA-Lab2.ipynb**: A notebook containing the solutions of first and second exercises
+    - **GradioApp**: a folder containing the solutions of third exercise
 - Lab4
-    -**DLA-Lab4.ipynb**: A notebook containing the solutions to all the exercises.
+    - **DLA-Lab4.ipynb**: A notebook containing the solutions to all the exercises.

 Each of the three subfolders has a dedicated README.md file that explains the exercise in detail.